 The CMO rescue plan: protecting business continuity during agency transitions

-Most agency contracts contain a clause no one reads until it's too late: data ownership stays with the agency.
+Most agency contracts contain a clause no one reads until it is too late: data ownership stays with the agency.
 Google Ads accounts, GA4 properties, CRM automations.
 All of it.

-When the relationship breaks down, you don't just lose a supplier.
+When the relationship breaks down, you do not just lose a supplier.
 You lose access to your own revenue infrastructure.

 When access is revoked, speed matters more than strategy.
 Three actions to take within 48 hours: